What drives someone to fund a 10,000-year clock buried inside a Texas mountain?

 Note: Experts disagree on Bezos's exact type.
 The Personality Database shows assessments ranging from Type 3 to Type 5 to Type 8.
 Our analysis supports Type 8 based on behavioral patterns.

-Type 8s—"The Challengers"—are driven by autonomy, control, and lasting impact.
+Type 8s, called "The Challengers," run on autonomy, control, and lasting impact.
 They refuse to be vulnerable or controlled.
-They build systems and legacies that protect what they care about.
+They build systems that protect what they care about.

 The core fear: being controlled or appearing weak.
-Most Type 8s learned early they needed to be strong and self-reliant.
+Most Type 8s learned early that depending on others led to disappointment.

 Bezos embodies this: